|

 Such is life in the

 big city!
 Welcome to California hell traffic.
-Large urban areas
+Large urban centers

-such as Los Angeles, San Diego & San Francisco Bay area traffic
+such as Sacramento, Fresno, Los Angeles, San Diego & San Francisco Bay area traffic

 is difficult to judge, so a visit various web sites a few days